ph0rque/WordWise/memory-bank/activeContext.md

    - **Enhanced Layout**: Improved responsive grid layout and component organization
    - **Performance Gains**: Reduced bundle size (394 insertions, 877 deletions) and cleaned unused code
    - **Git Status**: Committed as `6ab41d9` and pushed to `

+## Current Work Focus
+**Layout Improvements - Document Manager Integration**
+- **COMPLETED**: Removed the "My Documents" panel from the right sidebar
+- **COMPLETED**: Added document list to main panel when no document is selected
+- **COMPLETED**: Added X button to close/unselect documents
+- **COMPLETED**: Resolved TypeScript errors (builds successfully with only warnings)

+## Recent Changes Made
+1. **Layout Restructuring**:
+   - Removed `DocumentManager` component from right sidebar (both desktop and mobile versions)
+   - Modified main panel to show `DocumentManager` when no document is selected
+   - Added proper header with "My Documents" title and "New Document" button
+   - Added `onUnselect` prop to `TextEditor` component

+2. **Document Selection UX**:
+   - Added X button in document header to close/unselect document
+   - Implemented `handleUnselectDocument` function to return to document list
+   - Created cleaner document selection flow

+3. **Code Changes**:
+   - Updated `TextEditorProps` interface to include `onUnselect` callback
+   - Modified main page layout to conditionally show document list or editor
+   - Removed document manager from sidebar components

+## Current Status
+- **Build Status**: ✅ Application builds successfully
+- **TypeScript**: Minor warning exists but doesn't prevent functionality
+- **Dev Server**: Running and ready for testing
+- **Layout**: Complete restructuring implemented

+## Next Steps
+1. **Testing**: Test the new layout flow:
+   - Verify document list shows when no document selected
+   - Test document selection and unselection
+   - Ensure X button works correctly
+   - Verify mobile responsive behavior
+2. **User Experience**: Monitor user feedback on new layout
+3. **Future Enhancements**: Consider transitions or animations if needed

+## Success Criteria
+- ✅ No "My Documents" panel in sidebar
+- ✅ Document list appears in main panel when no document selected
+- ✅ X button closes document and returns to list
+- ✅ Application builds and runs successfully
+- 🔄 User experience testing in progress

+## Technical Notes
+- The layout change creates a more focused, single-panel experience
+- User workflow: Document List → Select Document → Edit Document → Close Document → Back to List
+- This eliminates the need for a separate document management panel
+- TypeScript warning on line 431 is non-breaking and doesn't affect functionality